Wosiu6/docky-go/README.md

 ## Roadmap

-- [x] Modularize and deduplicate codebase
+- [x] Modularise and deduplicate codebase
 - [x] Add unit tests for strategies and fetcher
+- [ ] Ensure consistent sizing or flexible display in case of inconsistent sizing
 - [ ] Add more container-specific strategies (PRs welcome soon!)
 - [ ] Export stats to file or API
 - [ ] More advanced filtering and sorting